For women who are tired of surviving in ways they’ve already outgrown.

 Maybe anxiety keeps your mind running long after the day ends.

-Maybe you’ve become so used to holding everything together that you’re not even sure what support would feel like anymore.
+Maybe you have become so used to holding everything together that you are not even sure what support would feel like anymore.

 In a world that often rewards over-functioning — especially from women — it makes sense to feel overwhelmed.

-Therapy can become a place where you no longer have to perform resilience.
+Therapy can become a space where you no longer have to perform resilience.

 A place to exhale.